John-Oji/Loan-Approval-Prediction-Project/README.md

 Pipelines: I used Scikit-Learn Pipeline and StandardScaler so as to prevent data leakage.

-Hyperparameter Tuning: I used RandomizedSearchCV to optimize the final model.

 ### Conclusion & Insights

 The goal of this project was to build a robust predictive model to automate the loan approval process.
 Through rigorous data preprocessing and model selection, I achieved the following: